When I was a little boy, I knew I was different but I really couldn’t put my finger on it.

 Then everything fell into place, it all made sense, and it gave me a ton of relief.

-So, maybe this video/article will help you decide if you have Asperger’s or not.
+So, maybe this article will help you decide if you have Asperger’s or not.
+Many adults are getting diagnosed late for this high-functioning sub-section of the autism spectrum.

 I was a very sensitive boy and I was very sensitive to my surroundings, loud noises really scared me, people’s emotions scared me.
 I remember my dad having a scary temper and that always frightened me.